anenadic/2021-03-16-ttt-ssi-online/TEACHING_NOTES.md

 - This is a useful program for checking how slides/figures appear for those who are cooler vision-impaired:  https://colororacle.org/
 - prepraquisite shouyld be that learners attend a Carpentry workshop as a learber/helper/instructor
 - start with a live codin session - this is where we are heading and where you will be at the end of the course
-- Make sure teaching demos instuctions match instruction in email to participants
+- Make sure teaching demos instuctions match instruction in email to participants; 90 second teaching segment can be on a Caroentry lesson or any topic of their choosing (but not live coding)